March 18th – March 25th – Fully Booked

 Before departure, I'll provide further information about local customs and what to expect.
 Consult your doctor or travel clinic about necessary vaccinations for travel to India.
 Citizens from most countries require an Indian visa—I'll send more information about this after booking

-• Eight nights in air-conditioned, ensuite rooms
+• Seven nights in air-conditioned, ensuite rooms

 • Daily morning coffee/tea, breakfast, lunch, and evening meals